atatm/awesome-books-es6/README.md

 # awesome-books-es6

 > This is an app that helps you keep track of the various books you want to read or have read featuring the author and the title of book.
-Intrestingly, You can always update this app that is create new books, update the library and delete any book you think you don't in your library
+In this project I used Es6 modules and arrow functions.

 ## Built With